 Validating Admission Controller

-admission controller rejects a request to create a resource in a namespace that doesn’t exist.
+NamespaceExists admission controller rejects a request to create a resource in a namespace that doesn’t exist.
 This way, it validates the request.Mutating Admission Controller

-admission controller observes the creation of PVC objects that do not request any specific storage class and automatically adds a default storage class to them.
+NamespaceAutoProvision is another admission controller which is not enabled by default.
+It creates the namespace automatically if a request is made to create a resource in that namespace.DefaultStorageClass admission controller observes the creation of PVC objects that do not request any specific storage class and automatically adds a default storage class to them.
 This way it modifies the request.Note:

-admission controller.
-It makes sure that requests to a non-existent namespace is rejected and that the default namespaces such as default
+NamespaceExists and NamespaceAutoProvision admission controllers have now been deprecated and replaced with NamespaceLifecycle admission controller.
+It makes sure that requests to a non-existent namespace is rejected and that the default namespaces such as default, kube-system and kube-public cannot be deleted.Commands

 - View enabled admission controllers:

-cat /etc/kubernetes/manifests/kube-apiserver.yaml | grep enable-admission-plugins
+cat /etc/kubernetes/manifests/kube-apiserver.yaml | grep enable-admission-pluginsor

-kube-apiserver -h | grep enable-admission-plugins
+kube-apiserver -h | grep enable-admission-plugins - Enable/Disable admission controllers:

 Left side is the setup where Kube ApiServer is run as a service and on the right is in the case of a

-setup where Kube ApiServer is run as a pod.
+kubeadm setup where Kube ApiServer is run as a pod.
 Add the admission controllers as comma separated values.
 To disable admission controllers, use

-flag in the same way.
+--disable-admission-plugins flag in the same way.